hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 * You **set the range of values** with the `--array` parameter.

-Let's look at a very simple example [adapted from technical documentation wiki of the Digital Research Alliance of Canada](https://docs.alliancecan.ca/wiki/Job_arrays):
+Let's look at a very simple example adapted from the technical [documentation wiki](https://docs.alliancecan.ca/wiki/Job_arrays) of the Digital Research Alliance of Canada:

 ```bash